top of page

 Nine months too long.

 In the meantime, all he could do was listen to the rain that had swept in.
 It was heavy now, the type of rain that kept people indoors.
-The type of rain that came as standard during the miserable British winter.
+The type of rain that comes as standard during the miserable British winter.

-Jonny would take pleasure in listening to the rain do its thing from a safe and dry place, zoning out to the pat and tap against a window as he folded into his earliest memories as a child, when his mum would read fairytales to him from the edge of his bed, radiator humming away, while the elements did their thing against his bedside window.
+But like most folk, Jonny had conflicting feelings about this weather.
+On one hand, he’d be chief among the moaners if it fucked with his work on the construction yard.
+Yet, on the other, there was something ironically cosy and warm about it at this time of year, just before Christmas.
+Jonny would take pleasure in listening to the rain do its thing from a safe and dry place, zoning out to its taps against the window.
+It took him right back to his earliest memories as a child when his mum would read fairytales to him from the edge of his bed, the radiator humming away, the elements doing their thing against his bedroom window.

 Not like now.

-He thought about how he didn’t deserve Liz, a fact he thought even before all this.
+Over the last few months, Jonny had really fucked things up, and no one was coming to save him.
+He needed to fix this himself.
+As the condensation peeled away, he thought about how he didn’t deserve Liz.
 She was too good for him.
+He’d always known that.
 There had been plenty of times he’d wondered what she was doing with him in the first place.

-Because I love you, silly.
-She used to tell him when his insecurities got the better of him, more often than not when he’d had an ale too many.
+Because I love you, silly, she used to tell him when his insecurities got the better of him, more often than not when he’d had an ale too many.

 And yet, Jonny had taken her love for granted.
 Betrayed it.
-He'd spend a lifetime trying to make up for it.
-If Liz could truly allow him.
+He’d spend a lifetime trying to make up for it if Liz could truly allow him.
 No one would blame her if she couldn’t.

 You wouldn’t be able to tell Christmas was just a matter of weeks away if you swung on to Wayborough Falls.

-Aside from the Kings over at number 19 who put in a bit of effort with their external decorations, nobody else bothered.
-Not like those who live on Fenton Crescent, which was on the same estate as Wayborough Falls but just a little further down the main trunk that was Bishops Drive.
-You couldn’t miss Fenton Crescent, lit up like a Christmas show and tell every single year.
-Like something akin to that Christmas film, Deck The Halls, with Danny DeVito and Matthew Broderick.
+Not like those who live on Fenton Crescent, which was on the same estate as Wayborough Falls, but just a little further down the main road that was Bishops Drive.
+You couldn’t miss Fenton Crescent, lit up like a Christmas show and tell every single year, which reminded Jonny of that Christmas film, Deck The Halls, with Danny DeVito and Matthew Broderick.

 Instead, Wayborough Falls continued to live a plain existence.
 It was a far less fancy stretch of road than the name would have you believe, with its one and two-bed houses bunched together shoulder to shoulder, set back off a cracked and scarred pavement and streetlights that barely had enough energy to muster a flicker.
 Had Wayborough Falls been a person, it would have had a paper bag placed over its head.

-Despite that, it was also an affordable street for people to go and live without having to love.
-For Jonny and Liz, barely out of their teens and trying to find their independence in the world, it was their first step toward adulthood and living together as a couple.
+It was for that reason, though, that it was so affordable for Jonny and Liz, who were barely out of their teens and trying to find their independence in the world.
+Their house on Wayborough Falls was their first step toward adulthood and living together as a couple.
+The rent was cheap.
+The location was ideal, handily placed just outside the town centre and a stone’s throw from their family and friends.

-It was a basic life, yes, but a basic life they’d built together on their own.
+It was a basic life, yes, but one they’d built together on their own — a basic life Jonny’s actions had put in jeopardy.

+Approaching home, Jonny slowed right down as he searched for a place to park.
+The cars lined up bumper to bumper, no surprise given it was so late on a Friday night.
 There was a spot further up the road past his and Liz’s place that would have to do.

 “It’s done?”
-She asks firmly but quietly.
+She asked firmly, but quietly.

 “Ok.”

-Liz pulls out a couple of pizzas.
-She unboxes, unwraps, and sets them on a couple of trays before sliding them onto the top grate.
-She straightens out, taking a moment to gather herself again.
+Jonny backed off and let her do her thing.
+Liz pulled out a couple of pizzas that are set on a couple of trays and slid onto the oven’s top grate.
+She straightened out, taking a moment to gather herself again.

-Then, she heads to the fridge and pulls out a couple of drinks – a can of coke for her, a beer for him.
-She pops them both open.
-She leaves Jonny’s beer on the side before taking herself off to the living room.
+Then she headed to the fridge and pulled out a couple of drinks — a can of coke for her, a beer for him, clicking them both open.
+Rather than hand the beer to Jonny, she left it on the worktop and took herself off to the living room without saying a single word.

 And even if it took a lifetime, Jonny would do his damndest to make this up to her.